parsa-epfl/KnockoutKraken/README.md

 As such, the easiest way to simulate and synthesize KnockoutKraken is by using the [Amazon FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ).
 This image has all the software necessary to synthesize and simulate a bitstream for an AWS F1 node.
 You can also develop on-premise.
 Please look [here](https://github.com/aws/aws-fpga) for a discussion on how to develop for AWS F1 nodes on-premise.

-In the following sections, we will describe how to simulate and synthesize KnockoutKraken
+In the following sections, we will describe how to simulate, synthesize, and run KnockoutKraken

 # Develop KnockoutKraken